 Training information for a Soldier should be kept up to date in digital systems like ATRRS and DTMS, but it is also useful to keep a copy of those certificates in the counseling packet.
-It helps to teach the Soldier what important information to have on hand, and it helps the leader and Soldier together manage when certain requirements are due, or what types of schooling would be beneficial for the Soldier and unit.
+It helps to teach the Soldier what is important information to have on hand, and it helps the leader and Soldier together manage when certain requirements are due, or what types of schooling would be most beneficial for the Soldier and unit.

-Hand Receipts, Initial Issue Inventory, OCIE Statement, and CIF Record
+Hand Receipts, OCIE Statement, and CIF Record

 All Soldiers, regardless of rank, are expected to maintain accountability of their equipment.
-IAW AR 700-84, chapter 11-2a Soldiers (Specialist and Below) reassigned to an activity for permanent duty will have a clothing inspection or inventory to ensure that they have their clothing (Initial Issue) and that the items are serviceable.
-If the Soldier is missing any of their initial issue the shortages will be obtained within 15 days of arrival at the Soldier expense.
-By doing so we are ensure Soldiers have necessary equipment to accomplish their mission.
 A copy of any hand receipts that the Soldier signs should be kept in the counseling packet, to include their OCIE Statement and CIF Record.
 This will allow the leader to assist with teaching the Soldier correct methods for property accountability, and to ensure that the Soldier has everything that they need to perform their duties.
 This information can also be used during counseling for discussion questions.
 For example: "How/where do you store your OCIE?" or "What equipment do you think you could use to do your job better?"